Stepan345/TheLot/README.md

 # TODO
-- Create server(backend) in Rust
-- Create client(frontend) in React
-  - Figure out how to compile React without an external tool
-- Set up dev server
-- Handle networking
+- Figure out what the plan is for the app.